arvidn/libtorrent/docs/manual.rst

-In this case, when the metadata is received from the swarm, the torrent will still be running, but it will disconnect the majority of peers (since connections to peers that already have the metadata are redundancy).
+In this case, when the metadata is received from the swarm, the torrent will still be running, but it will disconnect the majority of peers (since connections to peers that already have the metadata are redundant).
 It will keep seeding the *metadata* only.

 queuing